maxyou/LotusPlayerLite/index.markdown

 ## What's Lotus Player Lite?

-This is a music player app that can gradually reduce the volume, making it perfect for listening to music while falling asleep.
-Features a folder tree view and requires no internet connection.
+This is a music player app with three key features: gradual volume reduction, tree-structured directories, and playlist copying.

 ## Gallery